What can I use to soften the wax in my ears?

 Batteries can be collected from the

-ground-floor reception desk at the Rotherham Community Health Centre between
+1st floor green corridor reception desk at the Rotherham Community Health Centre between

 the hours of 9.00am and 4.30 pm Monday-Friday.
 Batteries can also be sent by post to patients who struggle to attend clinics, if requested by telephone or email.
 Action on Hearing Loss also provides batteries and tubing and produce a leaflet listing all the venues and times where the service is available.
 Please go to the 'Leaflets' page to access the information.